haolam05/MiniAmazon/README.md

     ```json
     {
       "email": [
-          "Email provided not found."
+        "This field is required" || "Email provided not found."
-      ]
-    }

-    or

-    {
+      ],
       "password": [
-        "Password was incorrect."
+        "This field is required" || "Password was incorrect."
       ]
     }
     ```